Home Blog Countertops ▾ Cabinets ▾ Free Consult

 What is your payment schedule, and is it tied to milestones?

 A legitimate payment schedule is milestone-based โ€” tied to project phases, not arbitrary dates.
 You should see payments tied to: contract signing, demolition completion, cabinet installation, countertop installation, and final walkthrough.
-Avoid any contractor who requires large lump-sum payments early in the project before work has been completed.
+Avoid any contractor who requires a large lump-sum payment early in the project before work has been completed.
+Florida Statute ยง489.126 also caps up-front payments on contracts over $2,500 โ€” the contractor cannot collect more than 10% plus material costs before work or deliveries begin.

 Florida-specific note: Request a Notice of Commencement be filed with Palm Beach County before work begins.
 This document protects you from mechanic's liens filed by subcontractors or suppliers who weren't paid by your general contractor.